Schots/mlops_project/README.md

     copy the link provided by clicking on the button _Code_

-    Open a bash terminal (if you are using Windows, make sure of using the git bash), navigate to the desired folder, and clone the forked repository to your machine.
+    Open a bash terminal (if you are using Windows, make sure of using the git bash), navigate to the desired folder, and clone the forked repository to your machine:

     ```sh
     git clone https://github.com/<username>/mlops_project.git